-^{69.} JIANSHENG LI, LAW ON PRODUCT QUALITY CONTROL AND PRODUCT LIABILITY IN CHINA 467 (2006) (considering that although Chinese law formally provides for full compensation, "it is [a] very common occurrence that, in the Chinese tort cases, the amount of compensation was generally too low and that the compensation obtained by the victim was lower than the actual loss") (footnote omitted).
+58 Jiansheng Li, LAW ON PRODUCT QUALITY CONTROL AND PRODUCT LIABILITY IN CHINA 467 (William S. Hein 2006) ("Although Chinese law formally provides for "full compensation... it is a very common occurrence that, in the Chinese tort cases, the amount of compensation was generally too low and that the compensation obtained was lower than the actual loss.")

-^{70.} Paul D. Carrington, Business Interests and the Long Arm in 2011, 63 S.C.
-L. REV. 637, 639-40 (2012); Sykes, supra note 8.
-Sykes analyzes a somewhat different situation-where the accident occurs overseas and an American defendant, but not a foreign defendant could be sued in the United States-but the effect of putting American companies at a competitive advantage is the same.
+59 Paul D. Carrington, Business Interests and the Long Arm in 2011 (2012 unpublished draft); Alan O. Sykes, Transnational Forum Shopping as a Trade and Investment Issue, 37 J. LEGAL.
+STUD.
+339 (2008).
+Sykes analyzes a somewhat different situation - where the accident occurs overseas and an American defendant, but not a foreign defendant could be sued in the U.S. - but the effect of putting American companies at a competitive advantage is the same.